Quando a Imaginação se Torna Prisão

 Toda sociedade educa seus membros por meio de ritos e imagens.
 Desde o nascimento, somos imersos num sistema simbólico que orienta nossas percepções: o nome que recebemos, os gestos de saudação, as celebrações, os monumentos, as bandeiras, os ídolos culturais.
 Essas formas não são neutras: elas configuram, em silêncio, a estrutura emocional e moral do indivíduo.
 O filósofo francês Jacques Ellul observou que a propaganda moderna não busca apenas convencer, busca formar um ambiente simbólico em que certas ideias se tornam “naturais” e outras impensáveis.
 A verdadeira persuasão não é racional é imaginativa.

-O rito, por sua vez, é a dramatização do símbolo.
+O rito é a dramatização do símbolo.
 Ele não transmite ideias, mas cria experiências.
 E toda experiência repetida com carga simbólica tende a moldar a psique.
 Participar de um rito é, em certo sentido, participar de uma cosmologia: o corpo repete gestos que reproduzem a ordem do mundo.
 Os ritos religiosos, quando autênticos, conectam o homem ao transcendente; mas o mesmo mecanismo pode ser usado para prender o homem a uma ordem simbólica artificial, criada por poderes humanos.
 O rito é neutro apenas em aparência, seu valor depende da direção para a qual conduz a alma.

 Quando o indivíduo é exposto a símbolos cujo sentido não entende, ocorre o que poderíamos chamar de adesão simbólica inconsciente.
 A pessoa se entrega emocionalmente ao que não compreende racionalmente.
 Esse fenômeno explica a força dos mitos políticos, das ideologias totalitárias e das modas culturais.